peterlefanulumsdaine/designwithfontforge.com/pt-BR/Word_Space.md

 <div class="note"><p><b>Note:</b> Similar studies have shown that younger children in particular
 benefit a little from word spaces larger than what’s considered normal for adult readers.</p>

-<p>Linda Reynolds and Sue Walker (2004) &ndash; ‘You can’t see what the words say: word spacing and
+<p>Linda Reynolds and Sue Walker (2004) &mdash; ‘You can’t see what the words say: word spacing and
 letter spacing in children’s reading books’, <i>Journal of Research in Reading</i>, vol 27, no.1, pp. 87-98.</p></div>